grassknoted/Arduino-Speech-Recognition/README.md

 # Arduino-Speech-Recognition
 Speech Recognition and Synthesis using Arduino.

-The project synthesizes speech using the Arduino DUE digital-to-analog converter (DAC).
+The project synthesizes speech using the Arduino DUE digital-to-analog converter (DAC), and a BitVoicer Server to process the audio stream.

 ## How it works:
 1. Audio waves will be captured and amplified by the Sparkfun Electret Breakout board;